openharmony/docs/en/application-dev/reference/apis-media-kit/js-apis-media.md

 prepare(): Promise\<void>

 Prepares for audio and video playback.
 This API uses a promise to return the result.
-It can be called only when the AVPlayer is in the initialized/stopped state.
+It can be called only when the AVPlayer is in the initialized state.
 The state changes can be detected by subscribing to the [stateChange](#onstatechange9) event.

 **System capability**: SystemCapability.Multimedia.Media.AVPlayer